jbhattac/java8/README.md

 Now let us analyse a function.
 Functions typically has 4 things

 1. Name -> This can be inferred with SAM interfaces being the definitions of lambdas so no need of the method name.

 2. Body -> It is the most important part of the function as it describes purpose of the function .

-3. parameter list -> This is the operators on which the function acts .
+3. parameter list -> This is the operators on which the function acts.
 This is important and cannot be removed .

-4. return Type -> Need not be declared explicitly , can be inferred from the body of the function.
+4. return Type -> Need not be declared explicitly, can be inferred from the body of the function.

-If we keep the bare minimum part of this i.e. body and parameter list it is called the lambda expression.Lambda expression have a name and a parameter list.
+If we keep the bare minimum part of this i.e. body and parameter list it is called the lambda expression.
+Lambda expression have a name and a parameter list.

 	Thread t = new Thread(
 		() -> System.out.println("From another thread ");